openvswitch/ovs/Documentation/tutorials/faucet.rst

      The default behaviour for some of the commands used in this tutorial changed in Open vSwitch versions 2.9.x and 2.10.x which breaks the tutorial.
-We recommend following step 3 and building master from source or using a system Open vSwitch that is version 2.8.x or older.
+We recommend following step 3 and building main from source or using a system Open vSwitch that is version 2.8.x or older.

    If it is successful, you will find yourself in a subshell environment, which